 Non-rider activity: Hike down into the cloud forest, c, 3-4 hours, easy to moderate.

-Today you will head down the Santa Teresa river valley, through banana and passion fruit orchards and coffee plantations.
+Today you will head down the Santa Teresa river valley, through banana, avocado and passion fruit orchards and coffee plantations.
 The coffee grown here is said to be one of the best organic coffees in the world.
 Along the way you will stop for a picnic lunch.
 Afterwards, you will continue your ride to the beginning of the Llactapata Inca Trail, which is where you will say goodbye to your horse.
 A short thirty-minute walk through an avocado orchard will bring you to Lucma Lodge.
-You will arrive in time to allow for exploration of the small village of Lucmabamba and possibly meeting with members of the local community.
+You may arrive in time to allow for exploration of the small village of Lucmabamba and possibly meeting with members of the local community.